How to use ChatGPT for business: the operator setup guide

 Business context.
 What the business does, the service tiers and their pricing, the typical client profile, the key differentiators, and the 10 most common questions with accurate answers to each.
 This is the knowledge base.
 Without it, ChatGPT makes things up.

 Task specification.
-What this prompt is for: responding to inbound enquiries, drafting proposals, qualifying leads, writing email follow-ups.
+What this prompt is for: responding to inbound inquiries, drafting proposals, qualifying leads, writing follow-ups.
 One prompt per task type.
+Trying to make a single prompt do five jobs is how you get output that does none of them well.

 Format constraints.
 Length, structure, what to exclude.
 "Under 150 words.
 No bullet lists.
 No opening filler.
 End with a single qualifying question."
 Constraints are not restrictions, they are quality controls.